evaherbst/Blender_remeshing_guide/README.md

 - For more hotkeys see this [list](https://techylawyer.com/blog/the-blender-2-8-keyboard-shortcuts-cheat-sheet-for-windows/)
   - for Blender 2.8 but many hotkeys are still the same
 - W to change selection mode (from box select to circle select to lasso select)
+- F3 will pull up the search menu, so you can type in the same of any tool to search for it

 ### Some useful shortcuts/tools/settings: